Drypoint etching of Deb with her tools by CPC artist Christine Gendre-Bergere

 Meet the Director – Deborah Maris Lader

-She is a current (and former Board) member of the Mid America Print Council, the Chicago Artists Coalition, Chicago Printers Guild and the American Print Alliance.
+She is a current member of the Mid America Print Council, the Chicago Artists Coalition, Chicago Printers Guild and the American Print Alliance.
 Her artwork has been featured in numerous books and publications.
-Recent exhibitions include The Kunstverket Galleri in Oslo, Norway, The NY Society of Etchers, Galerie La Hune-Brenner in Paris, France, Georgetown Art Center (Austin, TX), Artist Project Toronto, Loyola University Art Museum, the Chicago Cultural Center, Artropolis 2008, Carthage College, Prairie State College, The Norsworthy Gallery (Shreveport, LA), Fermilab Gallery and the Boston Printmakers North American Print Biennial.
-Deborah also plays guitar, mandolin, and banjo and writes songs and sings with her band, which is working on their 9th CD on Waterbug Records.
+Recent exhibitions include The Kunstverket Galleri in Oslo, Norway, The NY Society of Etchers, Galerie La Hune-Brenner in Paris, France, Firecat Projects (Chicago), Georgetown Art Center (Austin, TX), Artist Project Toronto, Loyola University Art Museum, the Chicago Cultural Center, Artropolis 2008, Carthage College, Prairie State College, Fermilab Gallery and the Boston Printmakers North American Print Biennial.
+Deborah also plays guitar, mandolin, and banjo and writes songs and sings with her band, which just released their 10th CD on Waterbug Records.

 Visit more of her prints and paintings at deborahmarislader.com